doocs/leetcode/solution/0700-0799/0707.Design Linked List/README.md

     private ListNode dummy;
     private int count;

-    /** Initialize your data structure here. */ public MyLinkedList() {
+    public MyLinkedList() {
         dummy = new ListNode(0);
         count = 0;
     }

-    /** Get the value of the index-th node in the linked list.
-If the index is invalid, return -1. */ public int get(int index) {
+    public int get(int index) {
         if (index < 0 || index >= count) {
             return -1;